alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### The Async Reality (Async composition friction)

 In modern C#, almost all I/O (Database, HTTP) is asynchronous and returns `Task<T>`.
 This creates a major friction point.

+In a real application, `FindUser` would likely be a database call returning `Task<User?>`.
+This would require `BindAsync` (or similar async bridges) to keep the pipeline linear without reintroducing nesting.

 **The Problem:**
 `Task<Result<...>>` is a type wrapped in a type.
 Standard `Bind` expects a `T`, but your previous step returns a `Task`.
 You cannot access the `Result` inside without `await`-ing it first.
 This forces you to break the chain, await the result, unwrap it, and manually start the next step—recreating the nesting we tried to avoid.